 8.2.2 Ultimate tensile force of 90° bent bar shall meet the requirement given in Table 1.

-8.2.3 When it is possible to extract a sufficiently long straight piece from a bent bar, the ultimate tensile force and tensile modulus of elasticity of the extracted straight portion shall be determined as per 11 of IS XXXX [Doc: CED 54 (18904)] and shall meet the requirements given in Table 2 and Table 3, as applicable (see 9).
+8.2.3 When it is possible to extract a sufficiently long straight piece from a bent bar, the ultimate tensile force and tensile modulus of elasticity of the extracted straight portion shall be determined as per 11 of IS 18255 and shall meet the requirements given in Table 2 and Table 3, as applicable (see 9).

-8.2.4 When it is not possible to extract a sufficiently long straight piece from a bent bar, the ultimate tensile force of the 90° bent bar shall be determined in accordance with 20 of IS XXXX [Doc: CED 54 (18904)] and shall meet the requirements given in Table 2 and Table 3, as applicable (see 9).
+8.2.4 When it is not possible to extract a sufficiently long straight piece from a bent bar, the ultimate tensile force of the 90° bent bar shall be determined in accordance with 20 of IS 18255 and shall meet the requirements given in Table 2 and Table 3, as applicable (see 9).

+9 SAMPLING AND FREQUENCY OF TESTING

+9.1 Product Qualification

+9.1.1 For the determination of the mean and guaranteed properties as given in Table 2, at least 24 samples shall be obtained in groups of eight or more, from three or more different production lots.
+For creep and fatigue tests, the number of samples shall be as decided by the purchaser and the manufacturer.
+Samples to be used for preparing test specimens shall be selected by the manufacturer on random basis.
+The mean and guaranteed properties shall satisfy the limits as given in Table 2.

 Table 2 Property Limits for Product Qualification